HiroshiOkamura-OCU/Prognosis_prediction_curves_in_allo-HCT/README.md

 "PatientData.csv" consists of patient data as a training cohort, but only column names and three patients' example data are inputted into it now.</p>

 # Usage
 <p>If each transplant institute or society input its past patient data into "PatientData.csv" and run "Prognosis_prediction_curves_in_alloHCT.R", the web application using the predictive model developed by its data will be available.
-Therefore, each transplant institute or society can plot the personalized prognosis prediction curves derived from its past patient data about a new allo-HCT candidate.</p>
+Therefore, each transplant institute or society can plot the personalized prognosis prediction curves about a new allo-HCT candidate derived from its past patient data .</p>

 #####To install and run:
 - Run the following commands in your R terminal/ environment.